HCL-TECH-SOFTWARE/appscan-slack-integration/README.md

 Any team member to get real-time security data without leaving Slack.

 * /appscan summary \<Application Name\>: Get a comprehensive security overview of a specific application.
-* /appscan list\_apps: Display a formatted list of all applications in your AppScan instance with their current risk rating and total issue counts.
+* /appscan list\_apps: Display a formatted list of top 30 applications in your AppScan instance with their current risk rating and total issue counts.
-* /appscan list\_scans \<AppScan\_Email\>: List all scans initiated by a specific user's email address.
+* /appscan list\_scans \<AppScan\_Email\>: List top 10 scans initiated by a specific user's email address.
 * /appscan scan\_summary \<Scan\_ID\>: Get a detailed summary for a specific scan by its ID.
 * /appscan help: Show a list of all available commands.